jbrigleb/Unity-Rocket-Game/README.md

 Using SerializeField to expose data members in the inspector, as opposed to making them public.

+There is a popular gitignore file I utilized to maintain a much cleaner repository

+How to use Sourcetree to maintain a local repo (as opposed to command line), and then publish to github later.

 Many different small functionalities of the editor, such as viewing private data members of scripts in the inspector’s debug mode, holding shift to navigate faster in the fly mode, etc.

 How applying changes to a prefab from and instance of that prefab works, and how other instances will and won't be affected.